After seven years of living in Berlin, I finally visited the Bundestag.

 On a rainy or cold day, there’s nothing better than spontaneously hopping the 100 bus line and ending up at the Bundestag for a stroll.
 But as so often with German bureaucracy, there’s no such thing as “spontaneous” at the Reichstagsgebäude.

-Nevertheless – if you would like to visit the Bundestag Berlin but have not booked in advance, you can register to do so at the service centre run by the Visitors’ Service near the Reichstag Building, next to the Berlin Pavilion on the south side of Scheidemannstraße.
-If any free places are still available, you will be issued a booking confirmation entitling you to visit the dome; but you have to be there two hours prior to your visit.
-So go and have a snack somewhere in Mitte while you wait for your spot.
+Nevertheless – if you would like to visit the Bundestag Berlin but have not booked in advance, you can register to do so at the service center run by the Visitors’ Service near the Reichstag Building, next to the Berlin Pavilion on the south side of Scheidemannstraße.
+If any free spots are still available, you will be issued a booking confirmation entitling you to visit the dome; but you have to be there at least 2 hours prior to your visit.

 Should you visit the Bundestag in Berlin?